MAIF/daikoku/manual/docs/02-usages/07-adminusage/1-tenants.md

 It's possible to hide the teams page (/teams) to prevent everyone for knowing all the teams in the organization.
 This is a feature primary intended for public tenants.

+An account creation process can be setup, by describing a workflow using th esame validation steps than [api subscription](../09-producerusage/1-apis.md#plans)

 ### Display mode

 It's possible to switch tenant display mode from `default` to `environment`.